greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/kerberos.html.md

     06/13/2018 17:37:35  06/14/2018 17:37:35  krbtgt/GPDB.KRB@GPDB.KRB
     ```

-    **Note:** When you set up the Greenplum Database environment by sourcing the `greenplum-db_path.sh` script, the `LD_LIBRARY_PATH` environment variable is set to include the Greenplum Database `lib` directory, which includes Kerberos libraries.
+    > **Note** When you set up the Greenplum Database environment by sourcing the `greenplum-db_path.sh` script, the `LD_LIBRARY_PATH` environment variable is set to include the Greenplum Database `lib` directory, which includes Kerberos libraries.
 This may cause Kerberos utility commands such as `kinit` and `klist` to fail due to version conflicts.
 The solution is to run Kerberos utilities before you source the `greenplum-db_path.sh` file or temporarily unset the `LD_LIBRARY_PATH` variable when you run Kerberos utilities, as shown in the example.

 8. As a test, log in to the postgres database with the `gpadmin/admin` role: